iamkaiwei/videoAutoGen/README.md

 Open-source, strictly intended for research purposes only

 ## Getting started is simple
-Download videoAutoGen.py, install dependencies (see below), create constants.py to hold OpenAI and ElevenLabs API keys, and run via command line
+Download videoAutoGen.py, install dependencies (see below), create constants.py to hold OpenAI and ElevenLabs API keys, and run via command line.
+The program pauses after each step to allow users to terminate the program via command line.
+This is to be extended in the future to take in user feedback to refine step-wise output.

 ### Tech stack
 - GPT3.5 via OpenAI (key required)